|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Schools often take photographs of children to use in the school prospectus and publicity, on the school website or in DVD/video recordings.
 Images of children at the school may be released to, or taken, by the press and media.
 Read on to make sure you are following the correct procedures.

-HCC has recently updated the Safe Use of Images Policy, which aims to help all staff understand the complexities of using images, especially of children.
+Hertfordshire County Council have produced a Safe Use of Images Policy, which aims to help all staff understand the complexities of using images, especially of children.
 The policy has a section which is specifically relevant to schools.
 There is also a template consent form for use by schools which can be adapted for your own individual requirements.

-The new consent form states that once images are online there is little control over how they are used or who can look at them, so it is important to use this new form and ensure that parents understand the implications.
+The consent form states that once images are online there is little control over how they are used or who can look at them, so it is important to use this form and ensure that parents understand the implications.

 CSF0072 Safe Use of Images Policy